Sanechoic/Optimisation_Group6/Subsystem_4/README.txt

-This is the README for the Subsystem_4
+This is the README for the Subsystem_4 - Piping
 =======

-*Example ...
-Please chage to suit your own system*

 Main script
 -------
-The subsystem_4.m MATLAB script should be run
+The piping_optimisation.m MATLAB script should be run.
+It will generate each of the figures in the report and the results of the optimisation algorithms in the console.

 Execution time
 -------
-The execution time is approximately XX seconds
+The execution time is approximately 10.915466 seconds

 Dependencies
 -------
-The script requires only MATLAB_R2018A
+The script was written in MATLAB R2019b but should work with other versions